tinydeltas/nelhusseini.github.io/_posts/2021-09-16-A-New-Start.md

 I didn't get a chance to troubleshoot the DNA extraction yesterday.
 I will do that tomorrow morning.

 ##### Miscellaneous
-- ordered new D.O. cable+probe for the YSI 200A meter
+I ordered new D.O. cable+probe for the YSI 200A meter

 *Today's tasks*